 That you and your partner will be less likely to roll into one another at night and the bed will support each of you without caving in the middle.

 Orthopaedic mattresses can also offer some comfort from the unfortunate backache and leg pain that sometimes go hand in hand with pregnancy.

 Sleep is more important than ever when you are pregnant, the changes that your body is going through can have big repercussions on your sleep cycle.
 Or perhaps it’s the heartburn, nausea or even your newly developed snoring habit that disturb you.

 Whatever your symptoms I hope I can help alleviate a few with the advice below.

-A memory foam mattress would be my first choice if I were expecting again.
+A memory foam mattress would be my first choice if I were expecting another baby.
+I would also personally recommend a memory foam mattress to anyone.
 The technology alleviates pressure points and conforms to your ever-changing body shape.

 Due to the viscoelastic nature of memory foam, viscosity plus elasticity, the mattress was designed to resist stress, and here is the magic part, once the stress has been removed, it will return to its normal shape!
 Therefore, you need have no qualms about having to sleep in a pregnant bump size dip once your baby has been born!

 It also means that your partner will sleep in their body recess and you will sleep in yours, his tossing and turning won’t affect you and your constant trips to the bathroom won’t have any effect on his side of the bed either!
 Motion transfer technology!